Reviewing All Scans

 You can view the scanning log of your organization, including completed, pending, and scheduled scans.
 To display the scans list, in the left pane, select the Scans option.
 Each scan appears as a single row.

-You can open a scan in a new tab by a middle-mouse click or a Ctrl + left-mouse click.
+You can open a scan in a new tab by a middle-mouse click or a Command (Ctrl) + LMB click.

 By default, the scans table includes the following columns:

-- Name - custom name of the scan.
+- Name - the custom name of the scan.

 - Issues - number of detected vulnerabilities grouped by the severity level (red - high, yellow - medium, blue - low).

 - Requests - total number of requests sent to the endpoints during the scan.

 - Elapsed - total duration of the scan.

 - Start time - date and time when the scan started.

 - End Time - date and time when the scan ended.